 All Files: These are all of the files that have been uploaded.

-Web: This new web option makes it much easier to embed a video from YouTube or Vimeo, an individual tweet from Twitter, or a file from SoundCloud.
-Just grab the link to the individual file that you want to use and paste it in.
+Web: This option is an easier way to embed a video from YouTube or Vimeo, an individual tweet from Twitter, or a file from SoundCloud.
+Just grab the share link to the individual file that you want to use and paste it in.

-Note: The previous method of disabling rich text for the code view and pasting in the embed code will continue to work if preferred.
+Note: For platforms not covered, disable rich text for the code view and paste in the embed code.

-Upload: Instead of the inline-image and inline-file interfaces, users upload images, PDFs, or other documents here.
+Upload: Upload images, PDFs, or other documents here.

 File name, type, collections, sort by and order are all ways to sort through existing files.